Documentation Index

 Indexing Deep Dive

-- Low cardinality columns: boolean, status with few values
+- Low cardinality columns: A boolean

 Database Normalization